thomasbridge74/100-days-of-nautobot-archive/Day004_Hello_Jobs_Part_2/README.md

 ![rebuild_codespace_1.png](../Lab_Setup/lab_related_notes/images/rebuild_codespace_1.png)

-Due to what I view as a bug when Codespace is restarted, the Docker daemon does not start automatically.
-We need to rebuild codespace when this occurs.
+Due to what seems to be a bug, the Docker daemon does not start automatically when Codespace is restarted.
+To resolve this issue, we need to rebuild the Codespace.

 ```
 @ericchou1 ➜ ~ $ docker ps